Enecuum/docs/enq/emission-model.md

 ### Stage 2.
 Distribution of ENQ (after the main net launch)

-1. 17,500,000.00 ENQ are proposed to be reserved as a reward to the team with a one-year period of uniform unlocking  after the launch of the main network;
+1. [17,500,000.00 ENQ](https://pulse.enecuum.com/#!/account/0270a88ea6f7c5ea2a2ec3878008d878a70fd5d4ca27d5866d0eec3594cab0b912/0) are proposed to be reserved as a reward to the team with a one-year period of uniform unlocking  after the launch of the main network;
-2. 45,500,000.00 ENQ are proposed to be reserved as a reserve fund with a one-year period of uniform unlocking after the launch of the main network;
+2. [45,500,000.00 ENQ](https://pulse.enecuum.com/#!/account/026df0aa41967d8d47082c36b29a164aa1c90cdd07cb02d373daaba90b8eca5301/0) are proposed to be reserved as a reserve fund with a one-year period of uniform unlocking after the launch of the main network;
 3. 160,119,436.25 ENQ will be distributed among network participants (miners) within 25 years after the launch of the main network, as well as a support to the miners network development program.

 <p align = "center"> <img src="./img/emission-model/emission-pie-chart.png" width="700"/> </p>

+You can read the full report of the Stage 2 implementation in our [official Medium article](https://medium.com/enqblockchain/swap-report-c59225475a8e).

 ### Mining emission model